caketaster/mildew-detection/README.md

 The current system of manual inspection can take 30 minutes per tree, plus the time to apply treatment if necessary.
 Farmy & Foods' operation spans thousands of trees across multiple locations, rendering the manual process inadequate.

-With this in mind, a machine-learning system has been proposed to detect powdery mildew in cherry leaf images, greatly increasing the speed of detection.
-All that will be needed is a photograph of a leaf from a tree and for that image to be fed into the ML model to discern if powdery mildew is present.
+With this in mind, a machine learning system has been proposed to detect powdery mildew in cherry leaf images, greatly increasing the speed of detection.
+All that will be needed is a photograph of a leaf from a tree and for that image to be fed into the ML model to discern whether powdery mildew is present.

+## Dataset
-The [dataset](https://www.kaggle.com/codeinstitute/cherry-leaves) input comprises of over 4200 cherry leaf images from Farmy & Foods, pre-labelled healthy [uninfected] or unhealthy [infected with powdery mildew].
+The [dataset](https://www.kaggle.com/codeinstitute/cherry-leaves) input comprises of over 4200 cherry leaf images from Farmy & Foods, pre-labelled *healthy* [uninfected] or *powdery mildew* [infected with mildew].

 ## Business Case Assessment
 ### The business requirements are: